2023 Dublin riot: Riot

 Following the stabbing incident, rumours spread on the WhatsApp, Telegram and Signal messaging apps that the attacker was an illegal immigrant, and that the children were dead.
-They stated that the attack was an act of Islamic terrorism and claimed that the stabbings were part of a larger pattern of violent attacks by immigrants, including the murder of Ashling Murphy, a 23-year-old Irish primary school teacher whose killer, Slovakian immigrant Jozef Puška, had been sentenced six days earlier.
+They stated that the attack was an act of Islamic terrorism and claimed that the stabbings were part of a larger pattern of violent attacks by immigrants, including the murder of Ashling Murphy, a 23-year-old Irish primary school teacher whose killer, Slovak immigrant Jozef Puška, had been sentenced six days earlier.
 Members of the far right urged people to go to the scene and "make your feelings known"; they used the hashtag #Irelandisfull.

 By 5 pm, a crowd had gathered at the top of O'Connell Street, near the scene of the stabbings, some carrying the flag of Ireland or placards with anti-immigration slogans such as "Irish Lives Matter".
 Around 6 pm, the crowd of between 100 and 200 people, was joined by youths carrying metal bars and wearing facial coverings (including balaclavas and hoods).
 A small number of people were reported to be shouting anti-immigration slogans at gardaí.
 Members of the crowd began throwing fireworks, flares and bottles at the gardaí who were maintaining a cordon at the crime scene.
 Vehicles were vandalised and set on fire, including Garda vehicles, buses, and a Luas tram.
 Shops and businesses were looted and set on fire.
 At the peak of the riot, the crowd grew to about 500 people and spread to Capel Street and Parliament Street.
 Members of the Garda Public Order Unit were deployed to the area.
 A witness described the rioters as "young people—late-teens, early-20s" who were being "egged on" by older people.
 By this point, social media users on Telegram encouraged rioters to target foreigners, stating to "kill everyone you come across."